MohiniSadaphal/MohiniSadaphal/README.md

 pip install dash plotly pandas
 Download the IPL datasets (matches.csv and deliveries.csv) and place them in the same directory as the script

-Usage
-Run the dashboard with:

-Copy
-python app.py
-Then open your browser to http://127.0.0.1:8050/

 Data Sources
 The dashboard uses two CSV files: